BinayakJha/SecAPI/README.md

 ## **How It Works**

-1. **Key Rotation**: SentinelAI automatically rotates your API keys to ensure they are always up-to-date and secure.
+1. **Key Rotation**: secapi automatically rotates your API keys to ensure they are always up-to-date and secure.
 When you use the `rotate` command, it generates a new key, replaces the old one, and securely updates it in the system.
-2. **Encryption**: SentinelAI uses industry-standard encryption to protect stored keys.
+2. **Encryption**: secapi uses industry-standard encryption to protect stored keys.
 It ensures that keys are never exposed in plaintext, both in storage and during transmission.
-3. **AI-Powered Scanning**: SentinelAI scans your project directories for exposed keys and sensitive data, making it easier to spot potential vulnerabilities.
+3. **AI-Powered Scanning**: secapi scans your project directories for exposed keys and sensitive data, making it easier to spot potential vulnerabilities.
-4. **Auditing**: SentinelAI logs all actions performed on your keys, such as creation, modification, deletion, and access, ensuring compliance and traceability.
+4. **Auditing**: secapi logs all actions performed on your keys, such as creation, modification, deletion, and access, ensuring compliance and traceability.

 ---

 ## **Contributing**

-We welcome contributions to SentinelAI!
+We welcome contributions to secapi!
 Whether you're fixing bugs, improving documentation, or adding new features, we appreciate your input.

 ### **How to Contribute**
 1. **Fork the repository**: